What does a career coach actually do?

 If you’re struggling to motivate yourself to take any action at all, therapy might be a better first step.
 Once you feel stronger and more energised, coaching can then help you move forward with clarity and confidence.

-If you want detailed, tactical and sector-specific advice — like CV reviews, LinkedIn rewrites, or job search strategy — a career advisor or consultant might be a better fit.
+Possibly.
+If you’re looking for tactical, sector-specific advice, such as CV reviews, LinkedIn rewrites, interview preparation, or job-market strategy, a career advisor will be a better fit.